aaronstevenwhite/arcweight/docs/core-concepts/algorithms.md

 This definition captures the essential idea that composition considers all possible intermediate strings \\(y\\) and combines their contributions through the semiring operations.

-**Algorithmic Implementation**: The composition algorithm employs a sophisticated filter construction that manages the complex interaction between epsilon transitions and regular symbols.
+**Algorithmic Implementation**: The composition algorithm uses a filter construction that manages the interaction between epsilon transitions and regular symbols.
 The algorithm maintains a cross-product state space where each state encodes:
 - Current state in the first transducer
 - Current state in the second transducer
 - Filter state tracking epsilon transition handling

-**Filter States and Epsilon Management**: The composition algorithm uses specialized filter states to handle the intricate semantics of epsilon transitions:
+**Filter States and Epsilon Management**: The composition algorithm uses specialized filter states to handle epsilon transitions:
 - **MATCH_LABEL**: Both transducers advance on non-epsilon symbols
 - **MATCH_OUTPUT**: Output of first transducer matches input of second
 - **EPSILON_1**: First transducer processes epsilon, second waits